 What if the emergency occurs outside RSA?

-If you are an RSA citizen, resident in RSA and are travelling on holiday to Botswana or Namibia or, for that matter, to any other country in the world, you will NOT be covered by ER24 or by the Society.
+Please note that you are not eligible for ER24 transportation if you travel on holiday from South Africa to a foreign country, including Namibia and Botswana.
 You are therefore encouraged to arrange appropriate travel insurance including medical evacuation (except for Lesotho and Swaziland for medical evacuation) in good time before your departure.